DailyTools

 JSON Minification for Production

-Minification removes all non-significant whitespace — spaces, newlines, tabs, and carriage returns — from a JSON document.
+Minification removes all non-significant whitespace — spaces, newlines, tabs — from a JSON document.
 The output is semantically identical to the formatted version but as compact as possible.
 The performance impact is real and measurable:

-• Transfer size: A 100KB formatted JSON response often compresses to 65KB or less when minified — a 35% reduction in time-to-first-byte
+• Transfer size: A 100KB formatted JSON response often compresses to 65KB or less when minified — that's a meaningful reduction in time-to-first-byte on slow connections

-• Environment variables: CI/CD platforms like GitHub Actions and Vercel have size limits on environment variable values.
-A minified single-line JSON config bypasses multi-line restrictions
+• Environment variables: CI/CD platforms like GitHub Actions and Vercel have size limits on env var values.
+A minified single-line JSON config sidesteps multi-line restrictions

 • Serverless cold starts: Lambda and Vercel Edge Functions that bundle JSON config files start faster when those files are minified